How do I adjust the Windows background?

-This issue is often caused if the image being used as the background has been deleted or the computer has active desktop enabled on the computer.
+Your desktop background might not display if the image file has been deleted or if active desktop has been enabled on the computer.

 - Verify the image being used as the background is still available on the computer and can be viewed.

 - How to select, change, or download a Windows theme.

 - How to save a picture on the Internet as the desktop wallpaper.